dekorateio/dekorate/readme.md

 ##### Lightweight build tool integration

 Lightweight integration with build tools, refers to reading information from the build tool config without bringing in the build tool itself into the classpath.
+The information read from the build tool is limited to:

+- name / artifactId
+- version
+- output file

 For example in the case of maven it refers to parsing the pom.xml with DOM in order to fetch the artifactId and version.

 Supported build tools: